Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Numerical methodology

 \subsubsection{Pop~II stars}

 For the stellar feedback associated with Pop~II stars, we consider conventional Type~II SN, Type Ia SN, and Asymptotic Giant Branch (AGB) feedback.
 However, the most critical factor influencing the evolution of UFDs might be the Type~II SNe from massive Pop~II stars.
-As previously mentioned, this study seeks to examine whether the evolution of UFD analogs can vary depending on the IMF sampling method employed.
-To address this question, we use three distinct approaches for Type~II SN explosion.
+As previously mentioned, this study seeks to examine whether the evolution of UFD analogs can vary depending on the IMF sampling method employed and the associated SN feedback.
+To address this question, we use three distinct approaches for Type~II SN explosions.

-First, under the {\sc Burst} approach, the total energy from SNe is released simultaneously into the surrounding medium during simulations.
-This method has been employed in our previous studies (e.g., \citealp{Jeon2017, Jeon2021a, Jeon2021b}).
+First, under the {\sc Burst} approach, the total energy of SNe is released simultaneously into the surrounding medium during simulations.
+This method has been used in our previous studies (e.g. \citealp{Jeon2017, Jeon2021a, Jeon2021b}).
 We define the energy of a single SN as $E_{\rm SN, single}=10^{51}$ erg.
-Therefore, the total energy is calculated as $E_{\rm SN, total}=N_{\rm SN}\times E_{\rm SN, single}$, where $N_{\rm SN}$ represents the IMF-averaged number of Type II SN progenitors, about 5 when using the Salpeter IMF.
-As a result, $E_{\rm SN, total}=5\times10^{51}$ erg is deposited each time a Pop~II SSP forms in the {\sc Burst} run.
-The metal yields from these SN events are also averaged according to the IMF and released simultaneously, based on metallicity-dependent yield tables (\citealp{Portinari1998}).
+Therefore, the total energy is calculated as $E_{\rm SN, total}=N_{\rm SN}\times E_{\rm SN, single}$, where $N_{\rm SN}$ represents the IMF-averaged number of Type II SN progenitors, about 3.4 when using the Salpeter IMF.
+As a result, $E_{\rm SN, \ total}=3.4\times10^{51}$ erg is deposited each time a Pop~II SSP forms in the {\sc Burst} run.
+The metal yields of these SN events are also averaged according to the IMF and released simultaneously, based on metallicity-dependent yield tables (\citealp{Portinari1998}).
 It is important to note that, due to the absence of photoionization heating by stars, the thermal energy and metals from the SN events are designed to be deposited immediately after the formation of Pop~II stars.
 This approach prevents the overproduction of stars during their main-sequence phase.